 Notice RISK WARNING:

 Contracts for Difference (‘CFDs’) are complex financial products, which have no set maturity date.
 Therefore, a CFD position matures on the date a Client chooses to close an existing open position.
-CFDs, which are leveraged products, incur a high level of risk and as a result it is possible the loss might exceed the Client’s invested capital and as a result non-retail clients may be required to make further payments.
-As a result, CFDs may not be suitable for all individuals.
+Foreign Exchange (FX) and CFDs , which are leveraged products, incur a high level of risk and as a result significant losses may occur.
+Foreign Exchanges (FX) and CFDs may.
+As a result, Foreign Exchange (FX) and CFDs may not be suitable for all individuals.
 The Client should not risk more than he/ she is prepared to lose.
 Before deciding to trade, the Client shall ensure that he/ she understands the risks involved and take into account his/ her level of experience.
 The Client may seek independent advice, if necessary.Risk Disclosure Notice:

-The Risk Disclosure Notice (‘the Notice’) is provided to the client on the basis that you are proposing to trade with Amana in contracts for difference (‘CFDs’) which are leveraged products,incur a high level of risk and can result the losses to be higher than your invested capital and a result you may be required to make further payments.
+The Risk Disclosure Notice (‘the Notice’) is provided on the basis that the client is proposed to trade with Amana in Foreign Exchange (FX) and contracts for difference (‘CFDs’) which are leveraged products, incur a high level of risk and can result in significant losses.

-It should be noted that the Notice does not contain all the risks and aspects involved in trading CFDs; therefore, the Client needs to ensure that his/ her decision is made on an informed basis taking into consideration the following:
+It should be noted that the Notice does not contain all the risks and aspects involved in trading Foreign Exchange (FX) and CFDs; therefore, the Client needs to ensure that his/her decision is made on an informed basis taking into consideration the following:

-- A CFD is an agreement to either buy or sell a contract that reflects the performance of, including amongst others, forex, precious metals, futures and shares;the profit or loss is determined by the difference between the price a CFD is bought at and the price is sold at and vice versa.
-CFDs are traded on margin and it should be noted that no physical delivery of either the CFD or underlying asset is occurring.
+- A CFD is an agreement to either buy or sell a contract that reflects the performance of, including amongst others, forex, precious metals, futures and shares; the profit or loss is determined by the difference between the price a CFD is bought at and the price is sold at and vice versa.
+Foreign Exchange (FX) and CFDs are traded on margin and it should be noted that no physical delivery of either the Foreign Currencies or CFD s or underlying asset is occurring.
 It should be noted that when clients purchase, for example, CFDs on shares they are merely speculating on the share’s value to either increase or decrease.

-- CFDs fluctuate in value during the day; the price movements of CFDs are determined by a number of factors including but not limited to speculation and availability of market information.
+- Foreign Exchange (FX) pricing and CFDs fluctuate in value during the day; the price movements of Foreign Exchange (FX) and CFDs are determined by a number of factors including but not limited to speculation and availability of market information.

-It should be noted that past performance of CFDs is not a useful indicator of future performance.
+It should be noted that past performance of Foreign Exchange (FX) price movements and CFDs is not a useful indicator of future performance.

 MAIN RISKS ASSOCIATED WITH TRANSACTIONS IN CFDs

-- CFDs are complex products that are not suitable for all types of investors, therefore you should always make sure that you understand how the product you are buying works, that it does what you want it to do and that you are in a position to take the loss if it fails.
+- Foreign Exchange (FX) and CFDs are complex products that are not suitable for all types of investors, therefore you should always make sure that you understand how the product you are buying works, that it does what you want it to do and that you are in a position to take the loss if it fails.

 - You should carefully read these Terms and the Product Specifications before making a trading decision.

-- Prior to trading CFDs, you need to ensure that you understand the risks involved.
-CFDs are leveraged products; therefore, they carry a higher level of risk to the Client’s capital compared to other financial products.
+- Prior to trading Foreign Exchange (FX) and CFDs, you need to ensure that you understand the risks involved.
+Foreign Exchange (FX) and CFDs are leveraged products; therefore, they carry a higher level of risk to the Client’s capital compared to other financial products.
 Leveraged trading means that potential profits are magnified; it also means losses are magnified.
 The lower the margin requirement, the higher the risk of potential losses if the market moves against the Client.
-The value of CFDs may increase or decrease depending on market conditions.
+The value of Foreign Exchange (FX)and CFDs may increase or decrease depending on market conditions.

-- Due to the fact that CFDs are leveraged products, engaging in CFD trading may not be suitable for you and independent advice should be sought if necessary.
-The potential for profit must be balanced alongside prudent risk management given the significant losses that may be generated over a very short period of time when trading CFDs.
+- Due to the fact that Foreign Exchange (FX) and CFDs are leveraged products, engaging in Foreign Exchange (FX) and CFD trading may not be suitable for you and independent advice should be sought if necessary.
+The potential for profit must be balanced alongside prudent risk management given the significant losses that may be generated over a very short period of time when trading Foreign Exchange (FX) and CFDs.

-- You should not commence trading in CFDs unless you understand the risks involved.
-You should only consider trading in CFDs if you wish to speculate, especially on a very short term basis, or you are wishing to hedge an exposure in your existing portfolio, and if you have extensive experience in trading, in particular during volatile markets, and can afford any losses;
+- You should not commence trading in Foreign Exchange (FX) and CFDs unless you understand the risks involved.
+You should only consider trading in Foreign Exchange (FX) and CFDs if you wish to speculate, especially on a very short term basis, or you are wishing to hedge an exposure in your existing portfolio, and if you have extensive experience in trading, in particular during volatile markets, and can afford any losses;

-- Prior to trading CFDs, you need to ensure that you understand CFDs are not suitable for ‘buy and hold’ trading.
-CFDs can require constant monitoring over a short period of time (minutes/hours/days).
+- Prior to trading Foreign Exchange (FX) and CFDs, you need to ensure that you understand Foreign Exchange (FX) and CFDs are not suitable for ‘buy and hold’ trading.
+Foreign Exchange (FX) and CFDs can require constant monitoring over a short period of time (minutes/hours/days).
 Even maintaining an investment overnight exposes you to greater risk and additional cost.
 The volatility of the stock market and other financial markets, together with the extra leverage on your investment, can result in rapid changes to the Client’s overall investment position.
 Immediate action may be required for you to manage your exposure, or to post additional margin.
-You should only trade CFDs if you have enough time to monitor their investments on a regular basis.
+You should only trade Foreign Exchange (FX) and CFDs if you have enough time to monitor their investments on a regular basis.

 LEVERAGE (OR GEARING)

-- CFD trading, unlike traditional trading, enables the Client to trade the markets by paying only a fraction of the total trade value.
+- Foreign Exchange (FX) and CFD s trading, unlike traditional trading, enables the Client to trade the markets by paying only a fraction of the total trade value.
 However, it should be noted that leverage, or gearing as it is often referred to, means that a relatively small market movement may lead to a proportionately much larger movement in the value of the client’s position.
-Amana offers flexible leverage starting from 1:1 up to 5.
+Amana offers flexible leverage starting from 1:1 .

 - It should be noted that Amana shall monitor the leverage applied to Client’s positions, at all times; Amana reserves the right to decrease the leverage depending on the Client’s trade volume.